mcsee/Software-Design-Articles/Articles/Theory/Singleton - The root of all evil/readme.md

 Singletons are frequently used to provide a global access point to some service.
 What ends up happening is design dependencies are hidden within the code and are not visible when examining the interfaces of their classes and methods.

 The need to create something global to avoid passing it explicitly is a **code smell**.
-There are always better solutions and alternatives to using a global reference that do not require passing all collaborators between methods.
+There are always better solutions and alternatives to using a global reference that don't require passing all collaborators between methods.

 ### 16. He’s the easy friend from the party